ncatlab/nlab-content/pages/8/9/0/0/98/content.md

 ## References

-An elementary introduction for CE-algebras of Lie algebras is at the beginning of
+An elementary introduction for CE-algebras of Lie algebras is at the beginning of:

 * [[José de Azcárraga]], J. M. Izquierdo, J. C. Perez Bueno, _An introduction to some novel applications of Lie algebra cohomology and physics_ ([arXiv:physics/9803046](http://arxiv.org/abs/physics/9803046))